-As a distance learner, you’ll encounter some new terms and words.
+As an online learner, you’ll encounter some new terms and words.
 The following list and definitions may help you.

 - Students communicate with each other or their instructor “off time,” such as through email or discussion boards.